chandyego84/CPTS322-Project/README.md

 and grab info about books using the Google Books API.
 Users can also browse the books in the library and look into the details about each book selected.

+### How to run the demo site
+1. Clone the repo
+2. run `npm install` in the root directory and in the frontend/libraryapp directory
+3. to run the backend: run `npm run app` in the root directory
+4. to run the frontend: run `npm run dev` in the frontend/libraryapp directory

 ### Note to developers/the group
 1. Always work on a separate branch from main: e.g., on branch 'lastName'
 2. Make small commits to changes you make